graysonchao/etcd3-cpp/README.md

 ## Notes
 This repo provides prebuilt C++ source files that provide the etcd3 API protobufs types because it's complicated and error-prone to extract these definitions from the etcd repo.
-I'm open to

 gRPC is included in this repo under `third_party/grpc`.
 The submodule just